 Tell your doctor if you are pregnant or planning to become pregnant.

-Tell your doctor if you have any of these side effects.
-Don’t stop taking the medicine until your doctor tells you to.
+Tell your healthcare provider if you have any of these side effects.
+Don’t stop taking the medicine until your provider tells you to.
 Mild side effects include:

 Nausea or vomiting